 Yes, as mentioned earlier, it is good for healing acne scars and to prevent the bacteria from multiplying.
 However, you need to be careful not to scrub hard and make things worse.
-I also recommend reading our Best Body Moisturizers article.
+I also recommend reading our Benefits of Coconut Oil article.

 Have you tried out this baking soda and coconut oil face mask?
 Comment below and let me know what you think.